Scott Darling

 Scott Darling (born December 22, 1988) is an American former professional ice hockey goaltender.
 He previously played in the National Hockey League (NHL) for the Chicago Blackhawks and Carolina Hurricanes.
 Darling was selected by the Phoenix Coyotes in the sixth round, 153rd overall, of the 2007 NHL Entry Draft.

-Darling won the Stanley Cup as a member of the Blackhawks in 2015, becoming the first Chicago-area native player to win a Stanley Cup with the Blackhawks.
+Darling won the Stanley Cup as a member of the Blackhawks in 2015, becoming the first Chicago-area native player to do so as a member of the Blackhawks.

 Playing career

 Amateur

 Darling grew up in Chicago's southern suburb of Lemont, Illinois, and as a child idolized the Chicago Blackhawks goaltender Ed Belfour.
 He played minor ice hockey with the AA Vikings (Orland Park), AA Huskies (then Darien, now Romeoville) and AAA Team Illinois and Chicago Young Americans.
 He played in the 2002 Quebec International Pee-Wee Hockey Tournament with the Chicago Young Americans.
 He attended Notre Dame College in Wilcox, Saskatchewan, in eighth grade and played AAA hockey for the Hounds.
 He attended Lemont High School.

 Prior to turning professional, Darling attended the University of Maine, where he played two seasons of NCAA Men's Division I Ice Hockey with the Black Bears ice hockey team.
+At the University of Maine, he was involved in excessive partying and by his sophomore year was abusing alcohol.
+He frequently violated the school's code of conduct and was given three suspensions from the hockey team within a 16-month period, resulting in him being dropped.